khalidw/Operationalizing-Machine-Learning/README.md

 ![Completed Experiment](images/completedExperiment.png)

-Voting Ensemble was found to be the best model with an accuracy of ``0.9164``.
+Voting Ensemble was found to be the best model with an accuracy of ``0.91654``.

 ![Best Model](images/bestModel.png)

-The image below shows the rest of metrices for the Best Model (Voting Ensemble)
+The image below shows few other metrics for the Best Model (Voting Ensemble)

 ![Best Model Metrics](images/bestModelStats.png)